CatPhillips103/Recipe-Search/README.md

 # Recipe-Search

+Thank you to Edamam for providing API data for this programm

 Using the Edamam Recipe Search API, this python project tailors the users nutritional, dietary and health needs when recommending an array of recipes.
 These are later stored to a file as an archive for later use which more can be added.

 The parameters - health_labels & diet_labels within the function named recipe_database refers to the following values a user can enter upon input prompt: